NYU-IEP-2022-2023-Assignments/Lab3-Data-Repository/README.md

 ![copy_data](https://user-images.githubusercontent.com/237963/137568989-576c730c-903a-4697-8768-4aeb6d3e1fda.png)

 Then go back to github desktop.
-You should see hundreds of changed files.
+You should see lots of changed files.
 Type in a commit message and hit the "commit to main" button

 ![github_commit](https://user-images.githubusercontent.com/237963/137569114-44c4c719-dfe5-49b9-a111-15c1681f2f61.png)